 - Taking a stand – for Israel and against modern anti-Semitism.

-On May 14-15, 2018 the March of the Nations took place in Israel to celebrate 70 years of statehood for Israel!
+On May 14-15, 2018 the March of the Nations took place in Israel to celebrate 70 years of statehood for Israel for the first time!
 With 6,000 people from around the world and Israel, we walked in Jerusalem to celebrate what God has done.

 Jews and Christians walking hand in hand proclaiming: “Israel, you are not alone!
 We stand together with you in friendship!”
-In June 2019, this message will be carried throughout Israel at the March of the Nations compact in different cities like Tiberias, Netanya and Kfar Saba.
+During the week of May 10-14 2021, this message will be carried throughout Israel with multiple March of the Nations in different cities like Tiberias, Netanya, Kfar Saba and many more.
 For more information go to: www.marchofthenations.com

 In the US, the March of Remembrance was inspired by the March of Life and is a Christian prayer walk held annually in remembrance of the Shoah (Holocaust).